ridhampokiya2110/AttendZen/docs/blueprint.md

 - AI Attendance Tips: Provide AI-generated tips based on the user's data about actions the user could take to maintain a target attendance goal.
 Use a tool to decide if tips are actually necessary or useful before including them.
 - Fluid Animations: Implement fluid animations to enhance user experience and engagement.
 - Attendance Reminders: Integrate reminders.
+- Attendance Calculator: Calculator off attandence so student can easily calculate their attandence

 ## Style Guidelines: